-- For employees who retire with at least fifteen(15) but less than twenty (20) years of service with the County of San Mateo, the conversion rate for each eight (8) hours of sick leave will be four hundred seventy two dollars and ninety-eight cents ($472.98).
-This amount will be increased annually on January 1st by two percent (2%).
-Such contribution shall not exceed ninety percent 90% of the Kaiser Employee-only premium non-Medicare rate.
+For employees who retire with twenty (20) or more years of service with the County of San Mateo, the conversion rate for each six (6) hours of sick leave will be five hundred thirty one dollars and forty-three cents ($531.43).
+This amount shall be increased annually on January 1st by four percent (4%).
+The current rate for 2019 is $621.70.
+Such contribution shall not exceed ninety percent (90%) of the Kaiser Employee-only premium non-Medicare rate.

 Retirees who live in areas where neither Kaiser nor Blue Shield coverage is available, and who are eligible for conversion of sick leave credits to a County contribution toward health plan premiums, may receive such contribution in cash while continuously enrolled in an alternate health plan in the area of residence.
 It is understood that such enrollment shall be the sole responsibility of the retiree.

 This option must be selected either:

 (2) During the annual open enrollment period for the County’s health plans, provided the retiree has been continuously enrolled in one of the County’s health plans at the time of the switch to this option.

 Payment to the retiree will require the submission to the County of proof of continuous enrollment in the alternate health plan, which proof shall also entitle the retiree to retain the right to change back to any County-offered health plan during a subsequent open enrollment period.